-Consider the average open plan office.
-There’s likely to be conversations taking place, people making phone calls or passing though the space, music playing and numerous other potential distractions taking place at any one time.
+Consider the average open-plan office.
+There’s likely to be conversations taking place, people making phone calls or passing through the space, music playing and numerous other potential distractions taking place at any one time.
 Not only that, but as space is at a premium in many offices, finding a meeting room can itself be a challenge.

 The huddle space can help to overcome all of these challenges.
 As small spaces they can be created in under-utilised areas such as breakout spaces, kitchens and corridors.
 The technology within them is designed to be easy to use and to enable quick and effective conversations with all team members no matter where they are located, helping remote workers to feel part of the team and able to share their expertise.
 Not only that, but they can also provide a quiet space for ideas sharing and planning away from the hustle and bustle of the main office.
 Unlike the more formal atmosphere of a boardroom, huddle spaces are more flexible and informal, making them appealing to millennials in the workplace who have been shown to respond well to collaborative, team-focussed working environments.
 With this cohort set to dominate the workforce very soon, it clearly makes good business sense to ensure you cater to their expectations if you want to attract and retain the best staff.

 Boardrooms and huddle rooms fulfill different meeting and collaboration needs.
 Knowing how to set up both can go a long way to creating a productive meeting space.
 Check out our chart below to discover the major differences.

 All in one video conferencing hardware

 Large Room (10-12 people)

 A brief history of the huddle room